Joanna Bridget Gibbs

 Chapter ‘Marlowe’s Politic Women’ in Constructing Christopher Marlowe, eds., J. Downie and J. Parnell (Cambridge University Press, 2000).
 (Book awarded the Roma Gill Award for the best critical study written on Marlowe during 1999 and 2000.)

-I was awarded a three-year research fellowship, during which I co-organised a multi-disciplinary conference on Christopher Marlowe to commemorate the 400th anniversary of his death and contributed to the related publication, which won the Roma Gill Award for the best critical study of Marlowe during 1999 and 2000.
+During this three-year research award I co-organised a multi-disciplinary conference on Christopher Marlowe to commemorate the 400th anniversary of his death and contributed to the related publication, which won the Roma Gill Award for the best critical study of Marlowe during 1999 and 2000; I also co-organised the Goldsmiths postgraduate research seminar and contributed papers on the ballad, witchcraft and women's language in early-modern Scotland and on metaphorical language in Renaissance treatments of the union of crowns and the fashioning of nation at Oxford Brookes University and Middlesex University.

 1992 - 1999, Goldsmiths, University of London – PhD (1999) The Literature of Anglo-Scots Relations 1560-1612.